O1O1O1O/notebook/meetups/2017-02-01-microservices.md

 - 1st wave was to add triggers to existing AWS features like S3
 - 2nd wave was for infrastructure instances
 - 3rd wave is lambda at the edge - triggered by CDN hits and misses,
-- AWS snowball edge: https://aws.amazon.com/snowball-edge/ instance that can be shipped as a 50lb box
+- [AWS snowball edge](https://aws.amazon.com/snowball-edge/) instance that can be shipped as a 50lb box

 ### What about immutable infrastructure?
 - Heroku and cloud foundry are like straightjackets that provide constraints, good if you want to build lots of copies of the same thing